espocrm/documentation/docs/administration/log.md

 ## Trace printing

 Prints a backtrace when an exception is occurred.
-Note that in some cases an exception is caught within the application, the trace won't be printed in this case.
+Note that in some cases an exception is caught and handled within the application, the trace won't be printed in this case.

 !!! warning